medhir/bsky-feed-generator/README.md

 Start up the feed generator by running: `make up`

+This will:

-This will build the feed generator service binary inside a docker container and stand up the service on your machine at port `9032`.
+- build the feed generator service binary inside a docker container and stand up the service on your machine at port `9032`.
+- load the CLIP model and run the classifier at port `12000`
+- create a Postgres instance with the database `feed-generator` at port `5032`
+- run database migrations, if any

 To view a sample static feed (with only one post) go to: